 If you’re visiting Ninh Binh, a small city in Northern Vietnam, it is best to stay some days.
 It takes almost 3 hours by road to reach the town from Hanoi.
 Many beautiful hotels and hostels offer a lot of facilities at a lower price plus you get the chance to stay very close to nature.
 I stayed one night at Tam Coc Bungalow.
-Later regrets not to stay more nights.
+Later regrets not staying more nights.
 It was my top favorite accommodation in Vietnam.

 Tam Coc Bungalow is best for all kinds of travelers.
 They offer family to single rooms, also dormitory facilities, free Wi-Fi, and standard services for all guests.
-The restaurant facing the river and mountain views is simply the best to have the complimentary buffet breakfast.
+The restaurant facing the river and mountain views is simply the best to have a complimentary buffet breakfast.
 You’ll enjoy fishing, boating, hiking, and cycling during your stay in Ninh Binh.

 Ho Chi Minh City

 District 1 is the best and popular place to stay in Ho Chi Minh City.
 This famous tourist area is also known as the Backpacker District.
 All tourist-friendly accommodations, restaurants are located in the district area.
 All major city attractions are nearby only and best to try many street foods by the roadside open-air stalls.

 I had two nights of budget stay at Galaxy Boutique Hotel in District 1.
 I stayed in a single room, but they also have family and dormitory rooms.
 Buffet breakfast and Wi-Fi are complimentary for all and have all the standard facilities to stay.
 Ho Chi Minh City international airport is only 7 km from the hotel.
 The hotel tour desk nicely arranged my Ho Chi Minh City and Mekong Delta tours.